puttareddy/petstore/README.md

 # A Full Stack application

 ## Why
 To demonstrate the current trending technologies with microservices implemenations.
-Also, to prove, each technology has very differnt role to play  and can be replaced with it's competetors easily.
+Also, based on S.O.L.I.D principles, to prove each technology has very differnt role to play and can be replaced with it's competetors easily.

 ## What